-\A breakdown or breach of our information technology systems could subject us to liability or interrupt the operation of our business.
+A breakdown or breach of our information technology systems could subject us to liability or interrupt the operation of our business.

 We are increasingly dependent upon information technology systems and data, especially as we expand our clinical trials and therefore our databases of patient information.
-Significant disruptions of information technology systems or breaches of information security could adversely affect our business.
-Our computer systems are potentially vulnerable to breakdown, malicious intrusion and random attack from inadvertent or intentional actions by our employees, vendors or contractors, or from attacks by malicious third parties.
-Likewise, data privacy or security breaches by individuals authorized to access our information technology systems or others may pose a risk that sensitive data, including intellectual property, trade secrets or personal information belonging to us, the patients participating in our clinical trials, customers or other business partners, may be exposed to unauthorized persons or to the public.
+Our computer systems are potentially vulnerable to breakdown, malicious intrusion and random attack.
+Likewise, data privacy or security breaches by individuals authorized to access our information technology systems or others may pose a risk that sensitive data, including intellectual property, trade secrets or personal information belonging to us, our patients, customers or other business partners, may be exposed to unauthorized persons or to the public.
 Cyber-attacks are increasing in their frequency, sophistication and intensity.
-Cyber-attacks could include the deployment of harmful malware, denial-of-service, social engineering and other means to affect service reliability and threaten data confidentiality, integrity and availability.
-As we have outsourced significant elements of our operations to third parties, they face similar risks and any security breach of their systems could adversely affect our security posture as well.
-While we continue to build and improve our information systems and infrastructure, there can be no assurance that our efforts will prevent breakdowns or breaches in our systems that could adversely affect our business and/or result in the loss of critical or sensitive confidential information or intellectual property, and could result in financial, legal, business and reputational harm to us.
+While we continue to build and improve our information systems and infrastructure and believe we have taken appropriate security measures to minimize these risks to our data and information technology systems, there can be no assurance that our efforts will prevent breakdowns or breaches in our systems that could adversely affect our business.